All the President's Men (1976)

 Deep Throat: The people behind all of this were frightened of Muskey and that's what got him destroyed.
 They wanted to run against McGovern.
 Look who they're running against.
 The bugged offices, they followed people, false press leaks, passed fake letters... they canceled Democratic campaign rallies, they investigated Democratic private lives, they planted spies, they stole documents... and now don't tell me that all of this was the work of one Donald Segretti.

-Bob Woodward: Do your associates in the FBI and Justice know about this?
+Bob Woodward: Do your associates in the FBI and the Justice Department know about this?

 [Woodward turns when a lone car passes by, when he turns back, Deep Throat is gone]